SCBCD Mock Questions - Session Bean Lifecycle

 6)Which of the following statements regarding the lifecycle of a stateless session bean are correct?
 [Select all correct answers]

-1)Stateless session beans are never passivated; the ejbActivate and ejbPassivate methods are never called.
+1)Stateless session beans are never passivated; the

-3)Stateless session beans are not associated with a particular client.
+interface.3)Stateless session beans are not associated with a particular client.
 The container simply delegates to any free bean instance in the pool.

-4)When a client invokes the create method on a stateless session bean's home interface, the container always invokes newInstance on the session bean class to create a stateless instance
+method on a stateless session bean's home interface, the container always invokes newInstance

-7)Given that a stateful session bean implements the SessionSychronisation interface, select the correct order in which a container calls a transactional business method that throws a system exception.
+method on a stateless session bean's home interface, the container always removes the corresponding stateless instance from the method-ready pool7)Given that a stateful session bean implements the SessionSychronisation interface, select the correct order in which a container calls a transactional business method that throws a system exception.

 1)beforeBegin(), business method, afterCompletion().